 To improve physical, mental and emotional health outcomes in southwestern Wisconsin by increasing access to healthy, nutritious food, through strategic partnerships with members of the health care community.

-The mission of Second Harvest Foodbank of Southern Wisconsin is to end hunger in southwestern Wisconsin through community partnerships.
+The mission of Second Harvest Foodbank of Southern Wisconsin is to end hunger in southwestern Wisconsin.
 We meet nearly a million requests for help each year, but there is still a great deal more to do to ensure that no child goes hungry.

 Second Harvest created the HungerCare Coalition in January 2014 to educate health care providers about the health impacts of food insecurity and engage them in the fight against hunger.
 The coalition is made up of health care partners, public health professionals, and community stakeholders who are interested in exploring the best ways to identify patients who may be at risk of hunger and connect them with needed resources.